marwinkirchhofs/verilog_codeGen/roadmap.md

 * [ ] write_moduleFile (file_out)
 * [ ] write_testbenchFile (file_out)
 * [ ] scan (file_in)
-scan input file for language and maybe author, pass to VerilogModule.scan
+  TODO: preprocess file_in to eliminate commentaries completely from the code (needed e.g. for error-safe module declaration scanning) scan input file for language and maybe author, pass to VerilogModule.scan
 ---